squeakyspacebar/kinesis-doc/content/01-basics.md

 ### Beginner Orientation

-The best place to start is to review the rest of the [Basics](01-basics.md#basics) section and the [Fundamentals](02-fundamentals.md#fundamentals) section to obtain at least a high-level overview of the package and its architecture.
-After that, the next steps would be to check out the [Tutorial](03-tutorial.md#tutorial) and the [Demo Scene](05-demo-scene.md#demo-scene).
+The recommended way to start is to review the rest of the [Basics](01-basics.md#basics) and [Fundamentals](02-fundamentals.md#fundamentals) sections for a high-level overview of the package and its architecture.
+After that, check out the [Tutorial](03-tutorial.md#tutorial) and the [Demo](05-demo-scene.md#demo-scene) scenes included with the package, and read the [Tip & Tricks](06-tips-&-tricks.md#tips-&-tricks) section when you're ready to start experimenting.

-You can find the Doxygen-generated API documentation [online here](https://squeakyspacebar.github.io/kinesis-doc/api/) or in the project directory under `Kinesis/Documentation/html/index.html`.
+If you're reading a local version of this documentation, you can find the latest version online at [https://squeakyspacebar.github.io/kinesis-doc](https://squeakyspacebar.github.io/kinesis-doc).
+You can also find the Doxygen-generated API documentation in the package directory under `Kinesis/Documentation/html/index.html` or online at [https://squeakyspacebar.github.io/kinesis-doc/api/](https://squeakyspacebar.github.io/kinesis-doc/api/).

 ## Package Overview

 ### Package Contents

-- `Demo`: Contains all of the additional assets necessary for the demo scene.
+- `Demo`: Additional assets for the tutorial and demo scenes.
-  - `Character`: Contains character model assets.
+  - `Character`: Character model assets.
-  - `Editor`: Contains custom editor and property drawer scripts for demo components.
+  - `Editor`: Custom editor and property drawer scripts for demo components.
-  - `Environment`: Contains environment assets.
+  - `Environment`: Environment assets.
-  - `Prefabs`: Contains prefabs.
+  - `Prefabs`: Prefabs for the Tutorial and Demo scenes.
-  - `Scenes`: Contains the Tutorial and Demo scenes.
+  - `Scenes`: The Tutorial and Demo scenes.
-  - `Scripts`: Contains demo scripts and components.
+  - `Scripts`: Demo scripts and components.
-- `Documentation`: Contains locally accessible documentation.
+- `Documentation`: Locally packaged copy of documentation.
-- `Editor`: Contains custom editor and property drawer scripts to improve the basic editor experience.
+- `Editor`: Custom editor and property drawer scripts to improve the basic editor experience.
-- `Scripts`: Contains the core muscle model implementation as well as some convenience components for working with muscles.
+- `Scripts`: The core muscle model implementation, additional components, and supporting code.
-  - `Attributes`: Contains basic non-essential attributes mainly for controlling field display in the Editor.
+  - `Attributes`: Basic attributes, mainly for controlling the display of fields in the Editor.
-  - `Components`: Contains components that add non-core functionality either for working from the Editor or via scripting.
+  - `Components`: Non-core components.
-  - `Core`: Contains the core scripts that implement the muscle model.
+  - `Core`: Core scripts that implement the muscle model.
-  - `Exceptions`: Contains custom exceptions thrown by Kinesis.
+  - `Exceptions`: Custom exceptions thrown by Kinesis.
-  - `Library`: Contains generic code meant to be reused.
+  - `Library`: Generic reusable code.

 ## Code Overview